macOS Hidden Treasures: Dominate the Dock

 The Grid and List views also let you navigate into nested folders.
 Click a folder to reveal its contents in the Grid view; you can click the back button to go up one level.
 In List view, you can access nested folders via a hierarchical menu.

 The main thing you’ll do in any of these views is open files and folders by clicking or selecting them.
-However, the one additional thing you can do in Grid view is drag files and folders from it to the Desktop, other folders, apps, and more.
+However, in Grid view, you can also drag files and folders from the preview to the Desktop, other folders, apps, and more.

 Working with Trash in the Dock -- Since the advent of Mac OS X, the Trash has lived in the Dock.
 It’s simple to use: click the Trash icon to open the Trash in the Finder, drag items to the Trash to delete them, and to empty the Trash, Control-click its icon and choose Empty Trash.
 Obviously, there are other ways of deleting files (we like pressing Command-Delete) and emptying the Trash (choose Finder > Empty Trash).

-If you have an external drive that you want to dismount, or some form of removable storage (like a DVD) that you want to eject, start dragging it and the Trash icon turns into an Eject icon.
+If you have an external drive that you want to dismount, or some form of removable storage (like a DVD) that you want to eject, start dragging it and the Trash icon becomes an Eject icon.
 It’s not intuitive, but matches the classic Mac behavior of dragging floppies to the Trash to eject them.
 You can also select the drive and choose File > Eject or press Command-E.

-Customizing the Dock’s Look and Feel -- There are a handful of ways you can customize how the Dock looks and works.
+Customizing the Dock’s Look and Feel -- There are a handful of ways you can customize how the Dock as a whole looks and works.
 To get started, open System Preferences > Dock.
-You can also access the Dock preference pane by Control-clicking the divider between the app and document sections of the Dock and choosing Dock Preferences (when you mouse over the divider, the mouse pointer should turn into a double-ended arrow).
+You can also access the Dock preference pane by Control-clicking the divider between the app and document sections of the Dock and choosing Dock Preferences (when you mouse over the divider, the mouse pointer turns into a double-ended arrow).

 The first setting is the size slider.
 If you have the screen real estate, larger is usually better.
-But at its largest size, the Dock’s icons automatically scale to the size of the screen based on how many icons it contains.
+At its largest size, the Dock automatically scales to the size of the screen based on how many icons it contains.

 You can also resize the Dock directly.
 Move the mouse pointer over the divider between the app and document sections until it becomes a double-ended arrow.
 Click and drag to adjust the Dock size.

 Next, you can choose to turn on magnification and set how large you want the magnified icons to be.
 When magnification is enabled, Dock icons enlarge as you mouse over them.
-It’s a cool effect, and makes it easy to see icons that would otherwise be small.
+It’s a cool effect that makes it easy to see icons that would otherwise be small.

 The third option lets you change the position of the Dock — it’s perhaps the most important setting.
 By default, the Dock is displayed horizontally on the bottom of the screen.
 However, that’s almost always an inefficient use of space since nearly all screens are wider than they are tall, whereas most document windows are taller than they are wide.
 That leaves extra space on the sides of your screen, so it makes sense to pin your Dock vertically on the right or left.